harrycresswell/harry/site/content/page/how.md

 ## Get in touch

 If you have a project in mind which you feel I might be a good fit for, let’s have a chat about it.
-[Drop me an email](mailto:studio@harrycresswell.com), telling me a bit about the project and we can take it from there.
+[Get in touch](/contact/), telling me a bit about the project and we can take it from there.